eobermuhlner/kimage/README.md

 ### Stack multiple images by calculating a pixel-wise maximum

 This stacking script is useful to find outliers and badly aligned images.
+This implementation is faster and uses less memory than using the generic script `stack --arg method=max`.

 ---